 Algorithms for shading on vector displays involved drawing equally spaced lines in the region with endpoints defined by the boundaries of the region[15].
-Apart from being unrealistic, these techniques required a the sorting of vertices and a
+Apart from being unrealistic, these techniques required a computationally expensive sorting of vertices[21].

-On raster displays, shading is typically based upon Lane's algorithm of 1983[21] which is implemented in the GPU [22]
+On raster displays, shading is typically based upon Lane's algorithm of 1983[21].
+Lane's algorithm relies on the ability to "subtract" fill from a region.
+This algorithm is now implemented in the GPU stencil buffer-y and... stuff [22]